 I honestly think having a cancer center made a huge difference on a lot of things.
 I see a gynecologist and oncologist.
 He runs my chemo.
 He runs my treatments.
 He runs all my stuff.

 In the beginning, was I super overwhelmed?
 Yes, but at that point, I have cancer.
 It’s like when I first was going in for surgery, I’m like, “Oh, I may never see you again.”
 I kept playing dumb.

 I just started researching what the treatments were.
 There wasn’t much of a difference.
-Since then, I’ve established a relationship with my doctor and from follow-up visits, I’ve established quite a relationship with the staff there and everyone else there.
+Since then, I’ve established a relationship with my doctor.
+From follow-up visits, I’ve established quite a relationship with the staff there and everyone else there.

 Importance of good relationship with doctor

-My own physician, he gave me his cell phone number the day I was diagnosed in the hospital.
+My own physician gave me his cell phone number the day I was diagnosed in the hospital.
 He said, “If you need anything, you can text me anytime.”
 We have a really good communicating relationship.

 I do think second opinions are great for some people.
 You have to trust your physician and your team.
 You have to have that communication.
 Everybody’s different.
 Everybody has different personalities.

-You’ve got to be able to trust them, not even that they’re going to do the best thing for you, but that they have your best interests in hand that sometimes, they’re going to tell you, “No,” and that’s because it’s in your best interest.
+You’ve got to be able to trust them — not even that they’re going to do the best thing for you, but that they have your best interests in hand.
+Sometimes, they’re going to tell you no, and that’s because it’s in your best interest.